sanskar-hasija/CIFAR_10_ResNet/README.md

 # CIFAR -10 Dataset Classification using ResNet102V2

 Accuracy achieved is 80.1%.
-Adam Optimizer was used with a learning rate of 0.0005 and was trained for 24 epochs using early stopping.
+Adam Optimizer was used with a learning rate of 0.0005 and model was trained for 24 epochs and stopped using early stopping callback.

 ## CLASSIFICATION REPORT: